ApurvaBhau/ERC20-TOKEN/readme.md

 A smart contract to create your own ERC20 token and deploy it using HardHat or Remix

 ## DESCRIPTION
-Written in Solidity, a programming language used to create smart contracts on the Ethereum blockchain, this program is a straightforward contract.
-The following are the functions of the contract:
+This software is a simple contract that was written in Solidity, a programming language that is used to generate smart contracts on the Ethereum blockchain.
+The contract serves the following purposes:
-1. the contract owner can mint tokens to a provided address and
+1. Tokens may be minted by the contract owner and sent to a specified address
-2. any user should be able to burn and transfer tokens.
+2. 2.
+Tokens can be burned and transferred by any user.

 ### Executing program

-To run this program, you can use Remix, an online Solidity IDE.
-To get started, go to the Remix website at https://remix.ethereum.org/.
+You may use the online Solidity IDE Remix to execute this application.
+Visit the Remix website at https://remix.ethereum.org/ to get started.

-Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
-Save the file with a .sol extension (e.g., HelloWorld.sol).
-Copy and paste the code from contract.sol file into your file:
+Click the "+" symbol in the left-hand sidebar to start a new file once you are on the Remix website.
+Save the file as HelloWorld.sol or another file with the.sol extension.
+The contract.sol file's code should be copied and pasted into your file:

-To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to latest solidity version (or another compatible version), and then click on the "Compile" button.
+Select the "Solidity Compiler" tab from the sidebar on the left to begin compiling the code.
+Click the "Compile" button after ensuring that the "Compiler" option is set to the most recent solidity version (or another compatible version).

-Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the your contract from the dropdown menu, and then click on the "Deploy" button.
+Selecting the "Deploy & Run Transactions" tab from the left-hand sidebar will allow you to deploy the contract after the code has been built.
+Choose your contract from select the "Deploy" button from the dropdown menu.

-Once the contract is deployed, you can interact with it by calling the requireInstance, assertInstance and revertInstance function.
+You may communicate with the contract by using the requireInstance, assertInstance, and revertInstance functions once it has been deployed.

 ## Authors
 apurva bhau